Covid, EG.5 variant is growing: second most widespread in the world after Arturo

 There new variant Covid EG.5the last one included by the World Health Organization in the list of mutants under monitoring (Vum), reported so far in 45 countries, it still grows and records a prevalence of 11.6% globally in the latest WHO bulletin on the progress of Covid-19.
 In epidemiological week number 28 (10-16 July), EG.5 – ‘daughter’ of XBB.1.9.2, which compared to the ‘mother’ has an additional mutation (F456L) in the Spike protein – reaches Kraken (XBB.1.5, steadily declining, 13% to 11.6% from week 27 to 28) and becomes the second most widespread variant after Arturo (XBB.1.16), which drops to 18.4% from 21.7% in week 27.

-Under the lens of the WHO – the report recalls – there are currently 2 variants of interest or You (Kraken and Arturo) and 7 variants under monitoring o Vum: in addition to EG.5, BA.2.75 (Centaurus), CH.1.1 (Orthrus), XBB (Gryphon), XBB.1.9.1 (Hyperion), XBB.1.9.2 and XBB.2.3 (Acrux).
+Under the WHO lens there are today 2 variants of interest or You (Kraken and Arturo) and 7 variants under monitoring o Vum: in addition to EG.5, BA.2.75 (Centaurus), CH.1.1 (Orthrus), XBB (Gryphon), XBB.1.9.1 (Hyperion), XBB.1.9.2 and XBB.2.3 (Acrux).
 Among the latter, EG.5 is the only one growing (from 6.2% in week 24, the one between 12 and 18 June, to 11.2% in week 27 up to 11.6% of 28); Centaurus and Hyperion decrease, while the others show a stable trend.
 As for Voi, despite a downward trend, Arturo remains the most widespread, reported by 100 countries and particularly present in the Western Pacific (prevalence of 15%) and in Southeast Asia (36%).
 Kraken, notified by 120 countries, although in retreat remains the prevailing variant in the Americas (25%) and Europe (20%).

 “Current trends of SARS-CoV-2 variants continue to differ between and within WHO regions and countries“, comments the Geneva agency.
 “Some countries have recorded a recent increase in cases, led by the Voi and some Vum.
 In some countries, the growth in cases has been accompanied by an increase in hospitalizations and deaths, albeit at lower levels than in previous waves of upswings.
 The level of immunity of the population, conferred by vaccinations and previous infections, is among the factors that contribute to the heterogeneity observed in the dynamics of the circulation of the variants and to the general decrease in hospitalizations and deaths”.